zs-fekete/Mind_the_gap/Mustela_nivalis/README.md

 ## Workflow
-All analyses were run in a conda environment dedicated to the Mind the Gap project:
+All analyses were run in a conda environment dedicated to the Mind the Gap project: <code>chromcomp</code>.

-	conda activate chromcomp

 Analyses were run following the shared comparative workflow, with a few additional processing steps to incorporate multiple sequencing runs per individual.

 Scripts uploaded to this folder include all steps used in data analysis for *M. nivalis*.
 Data was analysed in a SLURM environment with a job submission system.

 Briefly, the following steps were taken:

 ### A. Reference genome preparation:
 The following reference genomes were used for analyses: